dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 ## Prerequisites

 The only prerequisite you need to follow along with this article is [NodeJS](https://nodejs.org/en/download/).
 I'm using version 6.3.1.
 The main driver regarding the version of Node is [vue-cli](https://github.com/vuejs/vue-cli); it says you can use anything from Node 4.0 and above, but 6.0 and above is preferred.

-## Code and demo

-The complete source code for [the project is available on Github.com](https://github.com/elkdanger/kanban-board), and [there is a demo available](https://kanban.elkdanger.co.uk) of the finished project so that you have some idea of what we're going to build.

 ## Setting up the application